tsgates/arch-wiki-markdown/wiki/Rhythmbox.md

 > How to activate the DAAP Music Sharing

-First, install the libdmapsharing dependency for DAAP sharing:
+1) First, install the libdmapsharing package that is required for DAAP sharing.

-    pacman -S libdmapsharing

-You'll need the avahi-daemon running.
-So just add in your /etc/rc.conf to the DAEMONS section the avahi-daemon:
+2) You'll need the avahi-daemon running.
+See Avahi for full details on how to install and configure it.
+Here are some advices:

-    DAEMONS=(... ... ... ... avahi-daemon)

-Or start manually:
+a) install avahi and nss-mdns

+b) You also need to edit /etc/nsswitch.conf to configure hostname resolution.
+Change the line

+    hosts: files myhostname dns

+to:

+    hosts: files myhostname mdns_minimal [NOTFOUND=return] dns

+c) start it Set avahi-daemon to start at boot:

+    systemctl enable avahi-daemon.service

+or start it manually

-    /etc/rc.d/avahi-daemon start
+    systemctl start avahi-daemon.service

 Troubleshooting
 ---------------